-After getting the go-ahead from Supreme Court of India, the Central Board of Secondary Education (CBSE) is all set to declare NEET 2017 results.
+After getting the go-ahead from Supreme Court, the Central Board of Secondary Education (CBSE) is all set to declare NEET 2017 results.
 The Board has set in motion the process for declaring the NEET 2017 Results.
 On Monday, it issued the dates for display of images of OMR (Optical Mark Recognition) response sheets and the answer keys for the National Eligibility cum Entrance Test (UG) 2017 which was held on May 7.

 The swift action from CBSE came hours after the Supreme Court stayed the Madras high court order and asked CBSE to declare the NEET 2017 results by June 26.
 Now the images of OMR sheets and responses of questions will be displayed on June 13, 2017 and the candidates would be given two day time from June 13 to June 14, 2017 till 5pm to challenge it.